Physics (A Level)

-In year 12 we will learn about the very building blocks of nature, atoms and how scientists at CERN are experimenting to unlock the secrets of the atom – ahead of a trip to CERN.
+In Year 12 we will learn about the very building blocks of nature, atoms and how scientists at CERN are experimenting to unlock the secrets of the atom, which we try and link in with a trip to CERN.
 We will experiment with electricity, building on your understanding and learning how and why it behaves the way it does in circuits and how this is useful to us, including new ideas such as superconductivity.

 We will delve into the weird and wonderful world of quantum physics where light behaves as a wave as well as a particle and we’ll explain what this means to us.
 Building on your knowledge from GCSE we will also look at the way forces affect the motion of objects and make predictions about the forces acting on static structures using equations and vectors.
 You will learn to quantify the mechanical properties of materials by testing in the laboratory.
 We will look at the science behind waves, from the sea to musical instruments and light, explaining why they behave the way they do and how waves can diffract and interfere.
 You will even be able to use laser light to determine the thickness of your hair!
 Throughout all of this, we will discuss and apply the importance of precision in measurements, calculating uncertainty and being able to take steps to make experimentation as accurate as possible.